 - Shifting load.
-Mentioned above, a load that shifts to one side or to the back of the bed can cause a tip over incident.
+As mentioned above, a load that shifts to one side or to the back of the bed can cause a tip over incident.

 - Bed malfunction.
-All too often bed malfunctions lead to a tip over incident.
-One example is failure in the lift mechanisms.
+All too often, bed malfunctions lead to a tip over incident.
+One example is a failure in the lift mechanisms.
 Another common example is a tailgate that does not open or unlatch.
-When this occurs and the operator or spotter does not catch it, the entire load shifts to the back of the bed and can cause the front of the truck to lift up and turn over.
+When this occurs, and the operator or spotter does not catch it, the entire load shifts to the back of the bed and can cause the front of the truck to lift up and turn over.

 Dump Truck Overturn Prevention

 - Always dump on level ground.
 If dumping on a slope, always dump with the slope, not against it.

 - Always have material loaded evenly in the bed of the truck.
 Pay attention to how the load is leaving the bed while dumping.

 - Always inspect equipment on the bed prior to use.
 Pay attention while dumping to ensure there is no malfunctioning equipment that could cause a tip over.

 - When operating off-road or in soft material, choose a spot to dump that will not shift with the weight of the load on it.

 - Never dump close to the shoulders of roads or the edge of a lift of newly placed material.